psavidis/betvictor-exchange-rate-challenge/README.md

   * Make it a Component (to be scanned by spring)
   * Declare its type in DataSourceClientType numeration.
 That enumeration is also used for configuration of the default client implementation

+* In All Operations, the client implementation ca be controlled by passing **x-datasource-provider** header to the request.
+The header receives values from DataSourceClientType enum.
+If nothing is passed, the application uses the default client type configured via property **default.application.datasource-provider**.

 ### **CACHE**

 * Hazelcast was selected as a _call-reduction layer_ against the DataSources to cache responses.